oktadev/okta-blog/_source/_posts/2023-09-15-java-microservices-spring-boot.md

   - jimenas-post-on-keycloak
 -->

-// todo: rewrite intro
+Adopting a microservices architecture provides unique opportunities to add failover and resiliency to your systems, so your components can handle load spikes and errors gracefully.
+Microservices make change less expensive, too.
+They can also be a good idea when you have a large team working on a single product.
+You can break up your project into components that can function independently.
+Once components can function independently, they can be built, tested, and deployed independently.
+This gives an organization and its teams the agility to develop and deploy quickly.

-Java is a great language to use when developing a https://www.okta.com/blog/2021/02/microservices/[microservice] architecture.
-In fact, some of the biggest names in our industry use it.
+Java is a great language with a vast open source ecosystem to use when developing a microservice architecture.
+In fact, some of the biggest names in our industry use Java and contribute to its ecosystem.
 Have you ever heard of Netflix, Amazon, or Google?
 What about eBay, Twitter, and LinkedIn?
 Yes, major companies handling incredible traffic are doing it with Java.

 Implementing a microservices architecture in Java isn't for everyone.
 For that matter, implementing microservices, in general, isn't often needed.
 Most companies do it to scale their people, not their systems.
-If you're going to scale your people, hiring Java developers is one of the best ways to do it.
-After all, there are more developers fluent in Java than most other languages - though JavaScript seems to be catching up quickly!
+Even Martin Fowler's original blog post on [Microservices](https://martinfowler.com/articles/microservices.html) recommends against it:

+> One reasonable argument we've heard is that you shouldn't start with a microservices architecture.
+Instead begin with a monolith, keep it modular, and split it into microservices once the monolith becomes a problem.

 The Java ecosystem has some well-established patterns for developing microservice architectures.
 If you're familiar with Spring, you'll feel right at home developing with Spring Boot and Spring Cloud.
 Since that's one of the quickest ways to get started, I figured I'd walk you through a quick example.

 This example contains a microservice with a REST API that returns a list of cool cars.
 It uses Netflix Eureka for service discovery, WebClient for remote communication, and Spring Cloud Gateway to route requests to the microservice.
 It integrates Spring Security and OAuth 2.0 so only authenticated users can access the API gateway and microservice.

-// todo: update image so it's not VW and requests /cool-cars
+It also uses Resilience4j to add fault tolerance to the gateway.

-{% img blog/spring-cloud-gateway/spring-cloud-gateway-oauth2.png alt:"Spring Boot Microservices" width:"800" %}{: .center-image }
+{% img blog/spring-boot-microservices/spring-cloud-gateway-with-cars.png alt:"Spring Boot Microservices" width:"800" %}{: .center-image }

 **Table of Contents**{: .hide }
 * Table of Contents